Protect Yourself Against Harassment by a CMS Debt Collector With DoNotPay

 How to Deal with CMS Debt Collectors by Yourself

 When someone contacts you regarding a debt owed, the first and critical step is to verify their legitimacy to avoid being scammed.
 Resist giving out personal or financial info until you get a debt validation letter in writing.
-Here are the steps you can take when a CMS debt collector contacts you:
+Here are the steps you can take when a contacts you:

 - Analyze the debt validation letter and verify debt information, including the original creditor, the amount owed, the debt's purpose, and the collector's identity.